Monero logo

 Calculating Difficulty

-To calculate difficulty, Monero keeps a window of that last 7352 timestamps and cumulative difficulties, if there are not enough blocks, then you just use as many as possible.
+To calculate difficulty, Monero keeps a window of the last 7352 timestamps and cumulative difficulties, if there are not enough blocks, then you just use as many as possible.

 If the amount of blocks is less than or equal to 1 then 1 is returned as the difficulty4.